opentelekomcloud/opentelekomcloud-functiongraph-java/doc/source/samples/obssamples/thumbnail/_index.rst

   .. tab:: main.tf

-    This files contains all ressources to be created for this sample.
+    This files contains all resources to be created for this sample.

      .. literalinclude:: /../../samples-doc/doc-sample-obs-thumbnail/src/main/tf/main.tf
         :language: terraform